Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 This is a long post, so to help you navigate your way around, feel free to use the links below to jump to your area of interest.
 Or read all the way from top to bottom.
 The investment in your time will be well worth it (see what we did there?)…

-You are also spoilt for choice with a nice selection of exchange-traded funds (ETFs) (don’t worry, we’ll get to what those are later), so you can literally get exposure to a group of shares (local or international) or commodities (like gold) with very little outlay.
+You are also spoiled for choice with a nice selection of exchange-traded funds (ETFs) (don’t worry, we’ll get to what those are later), so you can literally gain exposure to a group of shares (local or international) or commodities (like gold) with very little outlay.

-In short, if you’re ready to start investing in shares, a lack of investable capital shouldn’t necessarily get in your way.
+In short, if you’re ready to start investing in shares, a lack of investable capital shouldn’t necessarily stand in your way.